18F/join.tts.gsa.gov/pages/positions/18f-product-manager-gs15.md

 ## Duties
 Typical duties for the fellow include but are not limited to:

-Conceiving/recommending projects/studies to advance the state of the art in the specialty area; applying forward­ thinking design and development principles to product or services development, delivery and program management, such as lean startup, user­centered design, and agile development
+- Conceiving/recommending projects/studies to advance the state of the art in the specialty area; applying forward-thinking design and development principles to product or services development, delivery and program management, such as lean startup, user-centered design, and agile development
-Analyzing and scoping the technical and policy requirements needed to implement complex digital solutions Assessing the state of digital services provided by the Federal Government, and working to align strategies and practice; conferring with key government/private officials and top experts in the field, representing the agency at technical symposia and/or conferences
+- Analyzing and scoping the technical and policy requirements needed to implement complex digital solutions
+- Assessing the state of digital services provided by the Federal Government, and working to align strategies and practice; conferring with key government/private officials and top experts in the field, representing the agency at technical symposia and/or conferences
-Developing authoritative papers/reports; developing and leading adoption of government­wide standards for digital services, leading to their adoption across citizen and business­facing government services
+- Developing authoritative papers/reports; developing and leading adoption of government-wide standards for digital services, leading to their adoption across citizen and business-facing government services
-Demonstrating thought leadership and contributing best practices in a variety of technologies and principles Contributing to a talent strategy that includes recruiting innovators and entrepreneurs to participate in solving complex and esoteric challenges
+- Demonstrating thought leadership and contributing best practices in a variety of technologies and principles
+- Contributing to a talent strategy that includes recruiting innovators and entrepreneurs to participate in solving complex and esoteric challenges